Frequently Asked Questions on ACCURACY label

 7. After selling the verified instruments with the ACCURACY Label on it, my customers after some time, have requested the instruments to be affixed with an up-to-date ACCURACY Label.
 In this case, what should I do?

+The ACCURACY Label is to be affixed by an AV on the instrument after its verification.
 Every ACCURACY Label affixed to a weighing or measuring instrument is valid for a period of 12 months immediately following the month which it is affixed.
 Should the ACCURACY Label on the weighing or measuring instrument lapse, you are requested to submit the weighing or measuring instrument to a relevant Authorised Verifier.

 8. I have a new weighing or measuring instrument that was verified fit for trade use and affixed with the ACCURACY Label.
 If I plan to sell it in a few months or a year later, do I need to have the weighing or measuring instrument re-verified and affixed with the latest ACCURACY Label?